CMFuertes/react-calculator/README.md

 ## Installation

+Make sure React is installed, no additional installations are required, as the app relies mainly on .js.

 ## Usage
+Use this app for the most basic math calculations.

 ## Tests
-Use "npm start" to keep an eye out for any errors that may crash the app.
+Use "npm start" to run the app and keep an eye out for any errors that may cause it to not work.

 ## Contributing
 Feel free to clone and make adjustments and send me a merge request.